-MagCloud is an American service that Autovolt started using when the first issue was launched.
+MagCloud is an American service that Autovolt began using in 2014, when the first issue was launched.
 Because of this, prices are in dollars and paper issues are typically printed and despatched from America.
 However, even after taking the exchange rate into account, the price including delivery works out as cheaper than similar services offered by European printing companies.

 In 2015 Blurb bought MagCloud and introduced a European based print service under the parent company name.
 Unfortunately, they remain more expensive and print at a lower quality than their American counterpart, so for now we’re sticking with MagCloud.

 How long does it take to get my order?

 MagCloud paper magazines are printed and shipped from America.
 Generally it takes two weeks from the time your order is placed to delivery at your door (three days to print, the rest is in transit) – if you’ve chosen Royal Mail.
 If you’ve paid for faster delivery methods, your order can be with you within in a week.

 I don't live in the UK, can I still get the print issue?

 Yes.
 MagCloud ships internationally but please be aware shipping costs vary depending on the destination country.

 At the bottom of each newsletter we send, there is an unsubscribe link.
 Simply click this link and follow the steps.
 If you don’t have an email link to click, you can either wait for the next newsletter to arrive and click the unsubscribe link then, or please feel free to contact us.